Key Trends in Canadian Small Business

 Small businesses are the driving force behind Canada’s employment growth, contributing 41.1% of private-sector jobs in 2021–2022.
 Key trends include:

-- Arts and Entertainment: A growing sector offering creative opportunities for entrepreneurs.
+Arts and Entertainment: A growing sector with creative potential

 Survival Strategies for Long-Term Success